 - A qualified, local real estate agent or REALTOR®: A trusted real estate agent can help you get the best deal possible and will negotiate on your behalf.
 They also tend to know the areas they work in well and can offer you their expertise.

 - A home appraisal: Getting a home appraisal done for any property you’re seriously interested in is vital.
-Many lenders won’t lend you the money for your mortgage if the house is appraised far under the sale value/loan amount, so it’s important to have this done.
+Many lenders won’t lend you the money for your mortgage if the house is appraised far under the sale value or loan amount, so it’s important to have this done.

-- Savings for closings costs: Closing costs typically run homebuyers 3% – 6% of their total loan amount, which is typically a few thousand dollars – a bill you’ll want to be prepared for.
+- Savings for closing costs: Closing costs typically run home buyers 3% – 6% of the loan amount.
+That means closing costs are typically a few thousand dollars, which is a bill you’ll want to be prepared for.

 Connecticut Homeownership Assistance Programs

-There are many programs intended to help first time home buyers available across the U.S., such as VA loans, FHA loans and USDA loans.
-The Connecticut Housing Finance Authority (CHFA) also offers a few specific programs for individuals buying homes in Connecticut, however, including the following:
+There are many programs intended to help certain home buyers, including first-time home buyers, available across the U.S. These include VA loans, FHA loans and USDA loans.
+The Connecticut Housing Finance Authority (CHFA) also offers a few specific programs for individuals buying homes in Connecticut, including the following.

 HFA Advantage® and HFA Preferred™ Loan Programs

-HFA loan programs are offered by Freddie Mac and Fannie Mae to Housing Finance Agencies like the CHFA in order to serve low-income borrowers.
-In order to qualify, you’ll need to be a first-time home buyer (having not owned a home in at least three years) and your qualifying gross income must not be greater than 80% of the FNMA/FHLMC Area Median Income limit for the county where the property is located.
+HFA loan programs are offered by Freddie Mac and Fannie Mae to Housing Finance Agencies like the CHFA to serve low-income borrowers.
+To qualify, you’ll need to be a first-time home buyer (having not owned a home in at least 3 years), and your qualifying gross income must not be greater than 80% of the FNMA/FHLMC area median income limit for the county where the property is located.
 For more information, check out the CHFA’s website.

 Home Buyer Mortgage Program

 The home buyer mortgage program is also offered by CHFA.
 This program boasts low interest rates and potential down payment assistance.
-To qualify for this program, you’ll once again need to be a first-time home buyer and the property you’re purchasing must be intended to serve as your primary residence.
-Depending on your financial situation, you might be eligible of up to $3,000 of down payment/closing cost assistance.
+To qualify for this program, you’ll once again need to be a first-time home buyer, and the property you’re purchasing must be intended to serve as your primary residence.
+Depending on your financial situation, you might be eligible for up to $3,000 of down payment or closing cost assistance.
 For more information on this program and its requirements, check out the CHFA’s website.

-CHFA also offers down payment assistance program (DAP) loans, which are essentially second mortgages on your house intended to finance a down payment and closing costs up to $20,000.
-For more information on DAP loans and whether they might be right for you, check out the CHFA’s page about them.
+CHFA also offers down payment assistance program (DPA) loans, which are essentially second mortgages on your house intended to finance a down payment and closing costs up to $20,000.
+For more information on DPA loans and whether they might be right for you, check out CHFA’s page about them.

-For more information on the ins and outs of DAP loans and down payment assistance in general, you might also check out our guide to down payment assistance and how to qualify.
+For more information on the ins and outs of DPA loans and down payment assistance in general, you might also check out our guide to down payment assistance and how to qualify.

 Top 5 Real Estate Cities In Connecticut

-If you’re ready to take the leap and move, we’ve put together a list of 5 great cities and neighborhoods in Connecticut to help you decide where to check out.
+If you’re ready to take the leap and find a new home, we’ve put together a list of five great cities and neighborhoods in Connecticut to help you decide where to live.

 Bristol is a suburban city that you might recognize as the home of ESPN’s studio headquarters.
-The city is also home to the U.S. oldest still-operating theme park, Lake Compounce, which opened for the first time in 1846.
-This city is full of beautiful scenery and has plenty for any resident to do.
+The city is also home to the oldest still-operating theme park in the U.S., Lake Compounce, which opened for the first time in 1846.
+This city is full of unique scenery and has plenty for any resident to do.
 Its population is 59,947 and the median home listing price is $244,900.

 Hartford is Connecticut’s capital city and the fourth-largest city in the state.
 It was founded in 1635, making it one of the oldest cities in the United States.
-It’s full of rich history, beautiful parks and interesting landmarks such as the Mark Twain House.
-Hartford has a population of 122,105 and a median home listing price of $229,900.
+Hartford County is also full of rich history, plenty of parks and interesting landmarks such as the Mark Twain House.
+Hartford has a population of 122,105 and a median sold price of $229,900.

-Stamford is the third largest city in Connecticut and sits halfway between Manhattan, New York, and New Haven, Connecticut.
+Stamford is the third-largest city in Connecticut and sits halfway between Manhattan, New York, and New Haven, Connecticut.
 It’s home to nine Fortune 500 companies and has a sizable financial district.
-It’s also home to several colleges and universities such as the University of Connecticut Stamford.
-This city is home to miles of shoreline accessible to the public as well as a few beaches.
-Stamford has a population of 129,638 and the median home listing price is $549,178.
+It’s also home to several colleges and universities, such as the University of Connecticut Stamford.
+This city has miles of shoreline accessible to the public as well as a few beaches.
+Stamford has a population of 129,638, and the median sold price is $549,178.

 The Bottom Line: Houses To Buy In Connecticut Are Plentiful

-Connecticut is a beautiful east coast state with a little something for everyone, whether you’d like to be near New York City for a more affordable price, or you’re interested in the rich history and beautiful ocean views of Connecticut’s towns.
+Connecticut is an East Coast state with a little something for almost every homeowner, whether you’d like to be near New York City for a more affordable price, or you’re interested in the rich history and glistening ocean views of Connecticut’s towns.

 10 Ways To Get Your Offer Accepted In A Seller's Market

-15 Best Places To Live If You Can Work Remotely
+15 Of The Best Places In America To Work Remotely